 their swim stroke technique and help them to correctly align their body and head

 position in the water without having to worry about their breathing technique.

 MESH EQUIPMENT BAG

-The Portsmouth Northsea swimming cap can be purchased from the club shop.
+The Portsmouth Northsea swimming caps can be purchased from the club shop.
 There is a choice of standard cap or racing dome caps (for elite swimmers)

 Posted in: Swimmers information